dlurton/toy_lang_ocaml/README.md

 This repository contains a basic interpreter suitable as a starting point for a toy language.

-It is derived from the Cornell University (I think) CS3110 lab described [here](https://www.cs.cornell.edu/courses/cs3110/2015fa/l/12-interp/rec.html) but has been heavily modified.
+It is derived from the Cornell University (I think) CS3110 lab described [here](https://www.cs.cornell.edu/courses/cs3110/2015fa/l/12-interp/rec.html) but has been heavily modified with inspiration from "Essentials of Programming Languages" by Friedman and Wand.
+The example code from the book can be found [here](https://github.com/mwand/eopl3).

 The original files can be downloaded [here](https://www.cs.cornell.edu/courses/cs3110/2015fa/l/12-interp/rec-code.zip).

 Prerequisites: